Mary Berry Boulangère Potatoes

 Instructions

-1. Prepare the Oven and Onions: Preheat the oven to 200°C (180°C fan) or gas mark 6.
-Meanwhile, heat the olive oil in a large pan over medium-low heat.
-Add the sliced onions and leaves from a few sprigs of thyme.
-Cook, stirring frequently, for about 15 minutes until the onions are soft and lightly browned.
-Season with salt and pepper to taste.
+2. Warm the oven up to 200°C (180°C fan) or gas mark 6.
+Over medium-low heat, warm the olive oil in a big pan.
+After you add the onions and thyme leaves, stir them around a lot and cook for about 15 minutes, until they are soft and lightly browned.
+Add pepper and salt to taste.

 Keywords:Mary Berry Boulangère Potatoes